-The Jewish Studio will provide caring and creative leadership to enhance life's milestones.
-Infusing Jewish tradition into our modern lives, we offer rituals from baby naming to memorial services.
+The Jewish Studio provides caring and creative leadership to enhance life's milestones.
+Infusing Jewish tradition into modern life, we offer ritual services that range from baby naming to memorial services.

-- Any occasion which can be enhanced with the context and character of Jewish values.
+Any occasion which can be enhanced with the context and character of Jewish values.

 We view all marriages as a transitional moment when a couple's commitment to each other can also be a time of dedication to a spiritual journey.
 The clergy of the Jewish Studio understand this as an opportunity to increase your connection to Judaism and God.

-- a commitment to establish a Jewish home and/or raise Jewish children.
+A commitment to establish a Jewish home and/or raise Jewish children.

-Spiritual Direction (Hashpa'ah)
+Spiritual Direction (“Hashpa'ah”):

-This call explores the historic and current evolution of Jewish spiritual direction, some of the key elements of the experience, and how this sacred practice can help individuals and communities deepen their connections to God, self, community, and the world."
+This call explores the historic and current evolution of Jewish spiritual direction, some of the key elements of the experience, and how this sacred practice can help individuals and communities deepen their connections to God, self, community, and the world.